drm343/simple-config/README.md

 * git clone git@github.com:drm343/simple-config.git

-### 2. Run plugin/install.sh in simple-config
+### 2. Run make install in simple-config

 * cd .config/simple-config

-* bash ./plugin/install.sh
+* make install

-This will backup your origin .bashrc to .bashrc.bk, then source it in .bashrc.
+This step will ask you to backup your .bashrc to .bashrc.bk.
+And backup your origin .vimrc to .vimrc.bk.

+### 3. Source your ~/.bashrc

 ## Uninstall

-Remove simple-config and mv .bashrc.bk to .bashrc
+Remove simple-config and mv your backup file to origin position.

 ## How to use

 Just type m and enter, you will see command menu.

 Bash use menu-complete, not complete.
 You can comment 'TAB:menu-complete' to use origin complete behavior in config.sh.

-If you want to use vim-keysound.
-Open plugin/vim/user.vim and let g:keysound_enable = 1.
-Make sure install python-sdl2 or python3-sdl2.